 How to Connect Soundbar to a Computer Through Different Methods

 Before you can connect your desktop to your new soundbar, you need to make sure there are compatible connections and inputs you can use.

 Connecting soundbar to a computer using 3.5mm Jack (AUX Out)

-With 3.5mm or aux out connection, it’s as easy as inserting the ends of your cable into the right port on the back of both devices.
-This is an analog connection similar to soundbar RCA cables and is still quite common when looking at how to connect a soundbar to a computer.
+With you use a 3.5mm jack or aux out connection, it’s as easy as inserting the ends of your cable into the right port on the back of both devices.
+This is an analog input connection similar to soundbar RCA cables and is usually common when you think about linking a soundbar to a computer.

-Most modern laptops along with soundbars will still feature this type of connection.
-In general, a soundbar with RCA connection will also support 3.5mm.
+Most modern laptops along with soundbars still come with the aux type of connection.
+In general, one soundbar with RCA connection will also support a 3.5mm jack.

 Connecting via Bluetooth

-Bluetooth connection is the best way to experience surround sound without messy cables.
+Bluetooth connection is the best way to experience high-quality virtual surround sound without messy cables.
 Even the top-performing PC soundbars have this wireless connectivity.
 Bluetooth that’s enabled in a laptop can pair instantly with a soundbar that has the same connection.

-You’ll have to turn on Bluetooth in both your PC soundbar and your computer.
-Once both are in pairing mode, head over to the list of devices on your computer and select your new soundbar.
-One of the best things about Bluetooth computer speakers and soundbars is you can operate them at a distance.
+You’ll have to turn on Bluetooth in both your PC soundbar and your computer as well.
+Once both are in Bluetooth pairing mode, head over to the list of devices on your computer and click the name of your soundbar.
+One of the best things about Bluetooth computer speakers and soundbars is you can use them at a distance.
 The Bluetooth range in many home theater devices are designed to work at a good 30 ft or more.

-While Bluetooth gives the convenience of portability, our experts do not recommend placing the bar more than 30 meters or so from the sound source.
-A weakened connection could result in lagging acoustics and vocals.
+While it’s good that Bluetooth gives convenience, our experts do not recommend placing the soundbar more than 30 meters or so from the sound source.
+A weakened Bluetooth connection range could result in lagging acoustics and vocals.

 Connecting via HDMI

 HDMI is recommended by our experts for its simplicity and versatility.
-It isn’t only an audio cable, HDMI is capable of transmitting video signals as well.
-Setting up is simple, it’s only a matter of locating the HDMI port on both your PC and your soundbar.
+It isn’t only an audio cable, but this one is capable of transmitting video signals as well.
+Setting this up at home is easy, it’s only a matter of locating the HDMI port on both the PC and soundbar.

-Once you have it, insert each end of the HDMI cable into the corresponding ports.
-The next step is to go into the settings on your desktop computer or laptop and select the correct audio settings.
+Once you have it, start by inserting each end of the HDMI into the corresponding port.
+The next step is to go into the settings on your desktop computer or laptop and select the correct audio preferences.

 Connecting using Optical or SPDIF Cables (Digital Optical Audio)

-If you happen to have a custom computer speaker system or surround sound setup with sound cards, then you might see SPDIF cables as an option.
-They are similar to regular digital optical cable and have a simple setup.
+If you have a custom computer speaker system or surround sound setup with sound cards, then you might see SPDIF cables as an option.
+They are similar to a Toslink or regular digital optical cable and have a simple setup.

 You’ll have to plug in the optical cable or the digital audio cable into the right ports on both your PC and your soundbar.
 It could be labeled as “Digital Audio Out”.
-Once securely plugged in, you may need to go into your PC sound settings and adjust it.
-If you are still experiencing problems, double-check the sound card.
-The sound card drivers should be properly installed.
+Once securely plugged in, it’s good to adjust your preferences.
+If you’re still experiencing a problem or two with the output, double-check the sound card.
+The sound card drivers should be properly installed

 Sound requirements for Network Audio

 Whether you have an Onn soundbar or a Sony TV soundbar, once you hook it up to your computer, the expectations are lowered.
-This is due to how close one usually sits to the screen and the smaller size of the sounding bar needed to produce high quality audio.
+This is due to how close one usually sits to the screen and the smaller size of the soundbar needed to produce high quality audio.

-Your soundbar needs to have a clean playback and hopefully even feature some advanced audio technology to support surround sound.
-Look for sound modes, transducers, modulation and a good sound card for those with customized systems.
+Your soundbar needs to have a clean playback and hopefully even feature some stereo-widening audio technology to support surround sound.
+Look for sound modes, transducers, modulation and a good sound card on the motherboard for those with customized systems.

 Why Should You Use a Soundbar with a Computer?

 You may be wondering if you even need a soundbar to play quality music and movies on your PC.
-To enjoy anything close to surround sound, our experts express that you will need a soundbar if you want an upgraded quality to your gaming or listening experience.
-A TV soundbar will have elevated sound, and a sound bar for your PC will unlock previously muffled sound from video content and other media.
+To enjoy anything close to virtual 3D surround sound, our experts say you’ll need a soundbar if you want an upgraded quality to your gaming or listening experience.
+A TV soundbar will have elevated sound, and a sound bar for your PC will improve previously muffled sound from video content and other media.

-Not only will your PC sounding bar elevate movie content, but they are also designed to work with anything else you might enjoy from your computer such as music, podcasts and videos.
+Not only will your PC soundbar elevate movie and gaming content, but they are also designed to work with music, podcasts and videos.
 If you have space for a sub, gaming content will also improve.
 After all, a subwoofer gives more power to the bass output.

 Regular computer speakers just don’t cut it for sound.
-You would need an external audio device to reach cinematic standards, and while a TV soundbar can do that, it may not be compatible with your PC connections and will take up more space than a smaller yet just as powerful computer audio bar.
+For your information, you would need an external audio device to reach the power of cinematic standards, and while a TV soundbar can do that, these speakers might not be built with the same PC connections and inputs.
+They’ll also take up more space than a smaller yet just as powerful computer audio bar.

-The sound can also be controlled directly from the control panel on your PC bar.
-This will greatly minimize the hassle of having to interrupt your content and controlling the audio from your computer.
+You can control the sound directly from the control panel on your PC bar.
+This will greatly minimize the hassle of having to interrupt listening to your content and controlling the audio from your computer.

 Where Should You Place the Soundbar for Your Computer?

-Similar to a living room TV-soundbar setup, our experts advise placing the PC soundbar at the base of your computer screen and near an outlet where the power cable can easily reach.
+Similar to a living room TV-soundbar setup, our experts advise placing the PC soundbar at the base of your computer screen and near an outlet where the power cable and source can easily reach.
 This way, the sound will be projected directly to you with minimal lag – whether you connect via Bluetooth, USB, 3.5mm jack, or Toslink cable.

 Are Soundbars too Big for Your PC?

-The other issue may be incompatible connections, as some may have a 3.5mm jack including the TCL Alto 5 while some are using a Toslink.
-However, if you find the size to be acceptable and there are compatible connections, you can use a soundbar with your computer.
+The other issue could be incompatible connections, as some may have a 3.5mm jack including the TCL Alto 5 while some are using a Toslink.
+However, if you find the size to be acceptable and there are compatible connections, you can use and power up a soundbar with your computer.

 Can you connect a soundbar to a monitor?

 Yes, you can connect a soundbar to a monitor.
-There are two digital methods with HDMI and digital optical, or you may use analog options.
+There are two digital methods with HDMI and digital optical audio cable, or you may use analog options.
 When we reviewed Bose Soundbar 500, it comes with both HDMI and digital optical for easy setup and connection.
 The main consideration is compatible connections for both monitors and soundbars.

 How do I connect my Bose soundbar to my computer?

-You can connect your Bose soundbar to your computer by identifying the type of connection both devices feature.
+You can connect your Bose soundbar to your computer by identifying the type of connection that the monitors and soundbars feature.
 Once you have figured that out, connect the two devices with the correct cable to use your Bose soundbar with your computer.
 USB, Aux, Bluetooth, and Toslink are some ways.

 How do I connect my soundbar to my computer with HDMI?

 The steps to connect a soundbar to your PC is easy, whether it’s a 2-channel or 5-channel unit.
 Once you have identified a shared form of connection, whether you use a 3.5mm jack, USB, optical, or Bluetooth, the next step is to plug in the ends of the correct cable into each port.
-Once connection has been established via wired or wireless methods, you can enjoy enhanced sound from anywhere.
+Once connection has been established via wired or wireless methods, you can enjoy enhanced virtual sound from movies and music.

-Be sure to input the correct sound settings on your devices and double-check that wired connections are strong by tightly securing the ends of the cables.
-If you are using Bluetooth, do not place your bar too far away from your desktop.
+Be sure to input the correct sound settings and double-check that wired connections are strong by tightly securing the ends of the cables.
+If you are using Bluetooth technology, do not place the soundbar too far away from your desktop.